 First of all I need to apologize for the deeply embarrassing errors in last Sunday's missive.
 One reader quite rightly scolded me: "Thomas Berger is, arguably, the most respected and well-know legal mind in Canada - please please DO NOT spell his name incorrectly as you have done in today's newsletter."
 And another pointed out that "Robyn Allan is a woman giving an extraordinarily astute perspective on these topics."
 There was also a typo in "conditional."
 Thank you to Mar, Gary, Pamela, Ian, Patrick, Ingrid, Libbie, Barrie, Robin, Marlyn, Sandy, Christa, Ted, John, Greg and Chad for keeping me on track.
 I won't bore you with excuses about late night double vision and soft grey matter between my ears as I squeezed out last week's edition between my shifts at the Fair.

 Saturna was Elizabeth's first town hall in this series and the questions ranged from Korea to Parks Canada budgets to the cabinet shuffle and bureaucratic inertia.
 Once again, although it has the smallest population, Saturna had the highest percentage of residents show up, a point Elizabeth loves to highlight.
 But then I also had the pleasure of attending last night's Town Hall on Mayne and was amazed at the level of engagement there as well.
 As they did the night before on Pender, Adam Olsen and Elizabeth May shared this event to the delight of a 'standing room only' crowd at the community centre.

 The speech itself promised "a new path that transforms politics," stating that the legislature works best when no single party has all the answers.
 "We will listen and bring people together to find solutions.
 British Columbians deserve a government that works for the people."
 And we deserve a government that isn't chained to hyper partisanship.
 This Speech from the Throne sets that tone by giving credit where credit is due.
-It very much reminds me of the expectations that the Green Party Caucus raised just before Christie Clarke lost her confidence vote.
+It very much reminded me of the expectations that the Green Party Caucus raised just before Christie Clarke lost her confidence vote.
 If you wish to thank Mr. Plecas for living up to this standard, please drop him a line at darryl.plecas.MLA@leg.bc.ca

 "Your government will take decisive action on global climate change, the greatest challenge of our generation.
 We must do everything we can to reduce emissions and keep global temperature increases below two degrees.
 Together, we will fight climate pollution and create opportunities for people, including thousands of jobs through energy retrofits and public infrastructure."